Advancing Pediatric Clinical Trials: Examples of Our Work

 I-ACT for Children has a growing network of pre-qualified pediatric clinical sites that can be activated quickly for our members.
 A map of the current site network can be found here: https://www.iactc.org/i-act-for-children-site-network/.
 Each site has been vigorously vetted to become an I-ACT for Children network site.
 Our network sites can access a centralized IRB and are connected through a site-network portal where they can share best practices, education and tools.

 While many GCP training programs exist for PIs and research staff, they typically have little information specific to pediatric research.
 This has forced sponsors to spend time and money developing their own training material – resulting in study sites having to complete multiple programs.
 In addition to wasting resources and increasing costs, this repetitive training contributes to delays in trial start-up.

 I-ACT for Children is collaborating with the Duke Clinical Research Institute to develop a pediatric-focused GCP training supplement that will be accepted by the pediatric research community and industry sponsors, with the goal of eliminating the need for multiple trainings and speeding the time to trial enrollment.

 The use of QI measures has significant potential to enhance clinical trials in children by speeding start-up times, increasing enrollment and improving patient retention rates.

-I-ACT is collaborating with the University of Cincinnati’s James M. Anderson Center for Health Systems Excellence at Cincinnati Children’s Hospital Medical Center to expand the program to 40 I-ACT for Children network sites.
+In 2020, we will work with Dr. Peter Margolis and his team at the James M. Anderson Center for Health Systems Excellence at Cincinnati Children’s Hospital Medical Center to expand the program to 40 I-ACT for Children network sites.
 PICTR® will capture clinical trial operational data from each site that can be analyzed to determine where best practices are happening and where processes could improve.
 These data then will be shared and applied across the network to create a continuous learning environment designed to maximize trial speed, quality and efficiency.